siwhelan/dontClickTheMail/README.md

 Are you tired of seeing the Daily Mail polluting your Reddit feeds?
 This Python script is here to help!

+Simply run the script and it will scan the 100 newest posts in the specified subreddits for any Daily Mail articles.
+If it finds a post with a Daily Mail article and no comments from the bot, it will scrape the article's content and post it as a comment.
+That way, you and other users can read the article without giving the Daily Mail any clicks or ad revenue.

 ## Dependencies

 This program requires the following Python modules: